Category: Joint Replacement

 Christian L. Tomski, PA-C, is a physician assistant board-certified by the National Commission on Certification of Physician Assistants.
 He provides general orthopedic and sports medicine care.

 As a physician assistant, Christian provides high-quality, comprehensive care.
-He works with Bone & Joint’s orthopedic doctors and podiatrists at Bone & Joint’s Plover location.
+He assists Dr. Halverson with surgical cases in the operating room and sees patients at Bone & Joint’s Plover and Rib Mountain locations.

 Christian Tomski has a special interest in joint replacement.
 He also has specialized training in foot and ankle orthopedic surgery.
-He helps people as they prepare for and recover from surgery, sports injuries, and […]
+He helps people as they prepare for and […]

 Arthroscopy is a minimally invasive surgical procedure.
 It allows orthopedic surgeons to look inside the body.
 Providers can diagnose and repair injuries to the joints or the muscles, tendons, ligaments, and cartilage in the body.

 During the surgery, the surgeon makes a series of button-hole-sized incisions near the injured or diseased area.
 Then the surgeon inserts a thin tube holding a micro-camera into each incision.
 As the surgeon guides the camera through the affected area, the camera projects video images onto a monitor.